chrisryan91/PremierLeagueTable/README.md

 - A bug I noticed just before deployment occurs when using the validate_input function to validate if an input is a positive integer.
 I needed to validate if the user wanted to quit rather than continue inputting results.
 I ran into a bug where if the users input was 'quit' or a negative number, the loop was exited and the end_of_season function ran.
 I fixed this bug by calling the menu function when 'quit' was inputted.
 I added the check to see if the input was greater than 0.

 - Lastly, when I deployed my project to Heroku, I noticed another bug.
 If choosing to quit entering inputs for the match scores, the user chose to quit and they were returned to the menu where they were faced again with four options.
-In returning, if choosing to exit the program, the program would not exit, but the all_matches function would be called.
+If choosing to exit the program, the program would not exit, but the all_matches function would be called.
 I should not have called the menu function from within the all_matches function - it caused an error.
 To resolve this, I needed to ask the question - "Continue?
 Yes or no?" - as a separate input option after inputting the match data.
 I used a while loop with an if, elif, else statement inside it.
 This seemingly resolved the issue but being asked to input "yes" or "no" after every match may lead to a frustrating user experience.

 #### Remaining Bugs